Q. I am having trouble registering for orientation, what should I do?

 - Any transfer credit or test score information you wish to discuss with Suffolk University.

 - If you have already registered for select courses, such as your Freshman Seminar, please bring this information to orientation.

 - Photo I.D. (state ID, license or Passport)

 - Umbrella & comfortable shoes for walking

 Q. What if I can't attend Orientation?

-A. This is the only opportunity for you to attend Orientation and register for Fall 2014 semester classes, so it’s mandatory for all new first year and transfer students.
+A. This is the only opportunity for you to attend Orientation and complete registration for Spring 2015 semester classes, so it’s mandatory for all new first year and transfer students.
 If you cannot attend, please contact us to discuss alternate arrangements.